apoorv-deriv/crush/README.md

 ### By the Way

-Is there a provider you’d like to see in Crush?
+Is there a provider you’d like to see in Supernova?
 Is there an existing model that needs an update?

-Crush’s default model listing is managed in [Catwalk](https://github.com/charmbracelet/catwalk), an community-supported, open source repository of Crush-compatible models, and you’re welcome to contribute.
+Supernova’s default model listing is managed in [Catwalk](https://github.com/charmbracelet/catwalk), an community-supported, open source repository of Supernova-compatible models, and you’re welcome to contribute.

 <a href="https://github.com/charmbracelet/catwalk"><img width="174" height="174" alt="Catwalk Badge" src="https://github.com/user-attachments/assets/95b49515-fe82-4409-b10d-5beb0873787d" /></a>

 ## Configuration

-Crush runs great with no configuration.
-That said, if you do need or want to customize Crush, configuration can be added either local to the project itself, or globally, with the following priority:
+Supernova runs great with no configuration.
+That said, if you do need or want to customize Supernova, configuration can be added either local to the project itself, or globally, with the following priority:

-1. `.crush.json`
+1. `.supernova.json`
-2. `crush.json`
+2. `supernova.json`
-3. `$HOME/.config/crush/crush.json` (Windows: `%USERPROFILE%\AppData\Local\crush\crush.json`)
+3. `$HOME/.config/supernova/supernova.json` (Windows: `%USERPROFILE%\AppData\Local\supernova\supernova.json`)

 Configuration itself is stored as a JSON object: